Palangka Raya: Administrative districts

 Prior to decentralization in 2001, Palangka Raya had two administrative districts, Pahandut and Bukit Batu.
-As of 2020, Palangka Raya consists of five administrative districts, tabulated below with their areas and population totals from the 2010 Census and from the 2020 Census, together with the official estimates as at mid 2021.
+Palangka Raya now consists of five administrative districts, tabulated below with their areas and population totals from the 2010 Census and from the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative subdistricts in each district (all classed as urban kelurahan), and its post codes.

+The districts are sub-divided into 30 urban subdistricts (kelurahan), with their areas and 2023 populations as set out below:

-Local government
+Local Government

 As with all Indonesian cities, it is a second-level administrative division run by a mayor and a vice mayor together with the city parliament, and it is equivalent to a regency.
 Executive power is vested in the mayor and vice mayor, while legislative duties are vested in the local parliament.
 The mayor, vice mayor, and parliament members are directly elected by the people of the city in an election.
 Heads of districts are appointed by the mayor on the recommendation of the city secretary.

 Politics

-Palangka Raya is part of 1st Central Kalimantan electoral district in provincial level, together with Katingan Regency and Gunung Mas Regency have representatives of 10 out of 45 in provincial parliament.
-In city level, Palangka Raya is divided into three electoral districts.
+Palangka Raya is part of 1st Central Kalimantan electoral district at the provincial level.
+That electoral district, which includes Katingan Regency and Gunung Mas Regency, has 10 representatives out of 45 in the provincial parliament.
+At the city level, Palangka Raya is divided into three electoral districts.
 City parliament in total has 30 representatives that are democratically elected by people of the city in an election.
-Jekan Raya District is divided into two in electoral district distribution, with Jekan Raya A consist of Bukit Tunggal and Petuk Katimpun Subdistrict, and Jekan Raya B consist of Menteng and Palangka Subdistrict.
-Last election was in 2019 and the next one would be in 2024.
-As Palangka Raya is also provincial capital, it also has governor office and provincial parliament of Central Kalimantan located in the city.
+Jekan Raya District is divided into two electoral districts, with Jekan Raya A consisting of Bukit Tunggal kelurahan and Petuk Katimpun kelurahan, and Jekan Raya B consisting of Menteng kelurahan and Palangka kelurahan.
+The most recent election was in 2024 and the next one will be in 2029.
+As Palangka Raya is also the provincial capital, it also has the governor's office and the provincial parliament of Central Kalimantan located in the city.